dingo-d/woo-solo-api/README.txt

 4. You can add the mail settings that will be send (if you choose to) to the client when the order is completed

 == Changelog ==

+= 1.9.4 =

+* Changed the name of the offers and invoices
+* Fixed important GDPR issue - no longer saving offers and invoices becuase they contain sensitive information, and google will crawl your site and make them public
+* Added removal of all offers

 = 1.9.3 =